pglass/cpp_maths/README.md

 Overview
 ========
-This is a simple math library in C++.
+This is a math library in C++.

 The following headers are provided.

     #include "./Int.hpp"   // arbitrary-precision integer class Int
     #include "./Mat.hpp"   // matrix class Mat
     #include "./Vec.hpp"   // mathematical vector class Vec
+    #include "./Frac.hpp"  // fraction class Frac

 Usage of all the classes can be found in the corresponding files in the `demo` folder, which should compile with `make int_demo`, `make vec_demo`, and so forth.

+This has been tested with g++ on Debian: `gcc version 4.4.5 (Debian 4.4.5-8).
 Tests depend on the lightweight [UnitTest++ framework](http://unittest-cpp.sourceforge.net/).
-This has been tested with g++ on Debian: `gcc version 4.4.5 (Debian 4.4.5-8)`

 ### Int.hpp ###
 `Int` is an arbitrary precision integer implemented as a list of ints.
 For example, 123456789234567890345678901 is represented as {345678901, 234567890, 123456789}.
 Then all operations are done int-by-int which is considerably faster than going digit-by-digit.
 An `Int` can be constructed from a string or a long.
 The standard arithmetic operators (`+`, `-`, `*`, `/`, `%`, `^` `+=`, `-=`, `*=`, `/=`, `%=`, `^=`) and relational operators (`<`, `>`, `>=`, `<=`, `!=`, `==`) are overloaded.
 Note that `^` is exponentiation and not a bitwise xor.